Dust disease toolkit

 Silicosis is entirely preventable

-In New South Wales, no worker can be exposed to dust in excess of the exposure standards that are prescribed in legislation.
-A new respirable crystalline silica workplace exposure standard of 0.05mg/m3 takes effect on 1 July 2020.
-Mine operators and quarry managers need to be aware of the changes to the exposure standards and take proactive steps to identify how they are going to meet those new standards.
+In New South Wales, no worker can be exposed to dust in excess of the workplace exposure standards that are prescribed in legislation.
+Mine operators and quarry managers need to be aware of exposure standards and take proactive steps reduce dust exposure to as low as reasonably practicable.

 Black Lung Disease: an ongoing focus in NSW